 Five colonies were discovered in 1992 but no new recordings have since been put forward.
-Currently the remaining colonies reside in captivity at the Smithsonian Tropical Research Institute, also in Panama.
+Currently, the remaining colonies reside in captivity at the Smithsonian Tropical Research Institute, also in Panama.
 It is unknown whether additional wild populations of this species remain undiscovered, however fairly rigorous surveying has so far proved unsuccessful.
-As a result this coral is considered Critically Endangered.
+As a result, this coral is considered Critically Endangered.
 However, it is thought that these colonies resulted from transferred colonies of Siderastrea siderea in the Caribbean, during the setup of a field experiment early into the 1980s.

 - Order: Scleractinia